Poker Basics: How Casinos Make Money On Poker

-The edge is usually around a few percentage points (differing from one game to another), guaranteeing that over a long period of time, the casino will make money.
-For every $1,000 wagered on roulette, for example, the house makes around $30.
+The edge is usually around a few percentage points (differing from one game to another), guaranteeing that the casino will make money in the long-term.

 But poker is different.